vikputthiscodeongit/js-helpers/README.md

 ### `getCssPropValue(el, prop)`
 Get an `Element`'s CSS property value.

-If the property is not set, the returned value will be `null`.
+If the property is not set or unknown, the returned value will be `null`.

 #### Parameters
 * **\*** `el` (`Element`): The target.